Constitution of Kosovo

 The constitution was signed on 7 April 2008 at 13:00 local time at the national library in Pristina.
 The constitution was ratified on 9 April and came to effect on 15 June 2008.

 The Constitution of the Republic of Kosovo can be changed through the amendment process (article 144).
 Constitutional amendments are added to it, altering its effect.
 The foreword of the constitution reads:

 Article 7, ensures the values and freedoms by the rule of law, equality same as respect, gender equality and social justice and the neutrality towards religion by the article 8 of the Constitution.

 The constitution guides Kosovo's law and political culture.
-Writers were influenced mostly by two documents: the Ahtisaari plan and the fourhand – and the United Nations Security Council Resolution 1244 which was the base document for a period from 10 June 1999.
+Writers were influenced mostly by two documents: the Ahtisaari plan and the fourhand – and the UN Security Council Resolution 1244 which was the base document for a period from 10 June 1999.
 The final authority for the interpretation of the constitution of the Republic of Kosovo is the Constitutional Court of Kosovo.

 Kosovo lawyers and politicians have repeatedly called for amendments or a thorough revision of the constitution.
 Proposals include removing the prohibition of unification with Albania (art.
 1.3), allowing direct elections for the president, and improving the language of the document.
 Alternative draft constitutions have also been proposed, before and after the declaration of independence.

 History

 First constitution, 1974

-The Constitution of the Socialist Autonomous Province of Kosovo was adopted on February 28, 1974, by the Assembly of Kosovo and the Assembly of Yugoslavia, whilst Kosovo was still an autonomous province of Serbia.
+The Constitution of the Socialist Autonomous Province of Kosovo was adopted on 28 February 1974, by the Assembly of Kosovo and the Assembly of Yugoslavia, whilst Kosovo was still an autonomous province of Serbia.
 The federal 1974 Yugoslav Constitution that was adopted a week earlier granted federal units of the Socialist Federal Republic of Yugoslavia to create their own constitutions, making this the first constitution of Kosovo that was integrated into a constitution of the SFR Yugoslavia.
 It replaced the Kosovo Constitutional Law of 1963, granting Kosovo a high degree of constitutional, legislative and judicial autonomy.
 Per the Constitutions of SFR Yugoslavia from 1974, SAP Kosovo also gained its own Constitution and the highest officials, most notably Presidency and Government.

 The constitution stated that all ethnicities of Kosovo should unite under the people's socialist revolution and the Communist party in its lead, against class warfare and further class inequality.
 The head of the Assembly Ilaz Kurteshi signed the constitution on 27 February 1974 and it was adopted the same day.

 Five points below explain the main reasons for its existence and importance: